 PLEASE NOTE: Some German parents opt to pay for the whole year as this reduces international transfer charges.
-If you would like to take this option it is £650 x 9 months =£5850.
-The June payment will be based on students return dates and this will be paid on the 28th May.
+If you would like to take this option it is £650 x 10 months =£6,500.

 If a student cannot complete their studies and has to return to Germany, for whatever reason, the one extra month cancellation fee will be paid to the host family and any remaining monies will be reimbursed.